 1. Interagency Consultation Group (ICG) Membership (Attachment #1): Current members of the ICG are listed in Attachment #1.
-All members are invited to review the list and advise VDOT of any changes by mail or email by April 14, 2010.
-Adoption of the updated membership list will be requested at the meeting.
-Any updates requested after the meeting will be incorporated into a revised membership list to be distributed with the draft minutes.
-2. Regional Conformity Analysis for the Hampton Roads Amended 2030 Long Range Transportation Plan (LRTP) & FY 09-12 Transportation Improvement Program (TIP): Comments are requested on the following items: - a) Modeling Methodology & Assumptions, including latest planning assumptions as well as the selection of MOBILE6.2 for emission factor modeling (within the grace period for the MOVES model released 3/2/2010 by EPA) (Attachment #2a), and - b) Regionally Significant Projects (Draft 2030 LRTP & FY 09-12 TIP Project Lists for Modeling)(Attachment #2b): Any changes requested subsequent to today's meeting may require restarting the conformity analysis from this point. - For reference, the current schedule for the conformity analysis is provided as Attachment #2c.
-3. ICG Conformity Consultation Procedures Update - Advance Notice: For information, an update to the 2005 ICG Consultation Procedures is planned for later this year, following the completion of this conformity analysis.
-The update is needed to formally incorporate changes required by the new state conformity regulation (9 VAC 5-151) that was developed by the Department of Environmental Quality in response to requirements in the federal conformity regulation (at 40 CFR Part 51).
-Approved by the US Environmental Protection Agency effective January 19, 2010, the new state regulation primarily addresses consultation and is generally consistent with the federal requirements for which the ICG Procedures were originally developed.
-As part of the planned update, members of the ICG will also be provided the opportunity to comment on current procedures (which are available on the TPO website).
+All members are invited to review the list and advise VDOT of any changes.
+Updates will be incorporated into a revised membership list to be distributed with the draft minutes.
+2. Regional Conformity Analysis for the Hampton Roads Amended 2030 Long Range Transportation Plan (LRTP) & FY 09-12 Transportation Improvement Program (TIP)(Attachments #2a-c): Comments are requested on the following: - a) The draft schedule for the conformity analysis (Attachment #2a), - b) Modeling Methodology & Assumptions, including latest planning assumptions as well as the selection of MOBILE6.2 for emission factor modeling (within the grace period for the MOVES model released 3/2/2010 by EPA) (Attachment #2b), and - c) Regionally Significant Projects (Draft 2030 LRTP & FY 09-12 TIP Project Lists for Modeling)(Attachment #2c): Any changes requested subsequent to today's meeting may require restarting the conformity analysis from this point.
+3. ICG Conformity Consultation Procedures Update (Attachment #3): An update to the 2005 ICG Conformity Consultation Procedures is being initiated following the completion of the draft report for the conformity analysis.
+While the primary focus of the update is to reflect changes in regulatory requirements, the potential for streamlining the committee structure and process by having the TTAC (with which the ICG has largely common membership) fulfill the federal and state conformity requirements for inter-agency consultation will also be discussed and be the subject of a recommendation.
+Other suggestions for streamlining or improving the conformity consultation process will be requested from the ICG and TTAC as part of this review.
+The process for completing the update will be outlined.

+A Virginia conformity regulation (9 VAC 5-151) was developed by the Department of Environmental Quality in response to federal conformity requirements at 40 CFR Part 51.
+The Virginia regulation, which was approved by the US Environmental Protection Agency effective January 19, 2010, primarily addresses consultation and is generally consistent with the federal requirements for which the current ICG Procedures were originally developed.
 As is standard practice, this conformity analysis will comply with all applicable federal and state requirements including the new state regulation.
-4. Next Steps - Modeling for the conformity analysis for the LRTP and TIP will be initiated. - The ICG Conformity Consultation Procedures Update will be initiated following the completion of the conformity analysis for the 2030 LRTP & FY 09-12 TIP.
+Links to the applicable conformity regulations and procedures including inter-agency consultation requirements are provided on the attached.